 The Th.M. degree (122 credit hours) is the highest master's level degree program available for those in professional ministry.
 Like the M.Div. degree program, this program is designed primarily to equip pastors and others whose desire is to serve the Lord in some type of professional ministry capacity.
 The Th.M. degree typically takes 4 years to complete and builds upon the M.Div. by adding additional credit hours in biblical languages, biblical introduction, practical ministry, and the thesis, in addition to electives.
-Only 37 credit hours of this Program are transferrable from another accredited institution.
-Applicants for the Th.M. program must have completed the Master of Divinity (a minimum of 90 credit hours, including one year of biblical Greek and Hebrew) prior to enrollment.
+Only 37 credit hours of this Program must have completed the Master of Divinity (a minimum of 90 credit hours, including one year of biblical Greek and Hebrew) prior to enrollment.
 Those who have not completed the biblical language requirement may still enroll but must complete the first year language requirements before proceeding to subsequent years of language study.
 This may be accomplished concurrently while enrolled.